guglanisuvid/Loopverse/README.md

 - Requires only permissions necessary for uploading and managing videos.
 - Ensures full user control — access can be revoked anytime.

-### 🎵 Filtered Spotify — Smarter Playlists, Your Way
+### 🎵 Filtered Spotify — Smarter Playlists, Your Way [Project Link](https://github.com/guglanisuvid/Filtered-Spotify.git)

 Filtered Spotify is a Chrome extension that makes your Spotify experience more personal and powerful.